Abul Fazl: Biography

 Shaikh Mubarak's first son, the poet Abu'l Faiz and his second son Abu'l Fazl were born in Agra.
 Abul Fazl's education began with Arabic and by the age of five he could read and write.
 His father started teaching him about all the branches of Islamic sciences (manqulat) but Abul Fazl could not adhere to conventional learning and he sank in a state of mental depression.
 A friend rescued him from this state and he resumed his studies.
 Some incidents from his early life reflect on his brilliance.
 A dictionary of Ishafani, which had been eaten by white ants came under his observation.
 He removed the parts that had been eaten and joined blank paper to the rest.
 He discovered the beginning and end of each fragment and eventually penned a draft text.
 Subsequently, the entire work was discovered and on comparison to Abul Fazl's draft the original differed in only two or three places.

 He came to Akbar's court in 1575 and was influential in Akbar's religious views becoming more liberal into the 1580s and 1590s.
-In 1599, Abu’l Fazl was given his first office in the Deccan, where he was recognized for his ability as a military commander, leading the Mughal imperial army in its wars against the Deccan Sultanates.
+In 1599, Abu’l Fazl was given his first office in the Deccan plateau, where he was recognized for his ability as a military commander, leading the Mughal imperial army in its wars against the Deccan sultanates.

 Akbar also records witnessing the passage of the Great Comet of 1577.